Dear TEAK Community,

 - Share the annual assessment findings with TEAK constituencies, including but not limited to staff, alumni, parents, and students.

-- Establish annual goals related to diversity, equity, inclusion, and belonging and report to the TEAK Board Of Trustees Committee on Diversity, Equity, Inclusion, and Belonging on progress.
+- Establish annual goals related to diversity, equity, inclusion, and belonging and report progress to the TEAK Board Of Trustees Committee on Diversity, Equity, Inclusion, and Belonging on progress.

 If you have any questions or comments, please feel free to email us at [email protected].